Orbifold Morse-Smale-Witten complex: Some properties of Moduli spaces of gradient flow lines

-We define the orientability of critical points as in Definition \ref{def:type}.
-The index of critical points can be defined, and these two notions are well-defined independent of choice of local uniformizing charts.
+\end{definition} We will make the following assumption.
+(See Section \ref{equiv_trans} for more explanations.) \begin{assumption} We assume that $\bar{f} : \bX \to \RR$ is Morse-Smale \eqref{Orb_Smalecond}. \end{assumption} As before, we denote by $X$ the underlying quotient space of $\bX$ and by $\bar{f}:X \to \RR$ the function induced from $f$.
+We define the orientability of critical points as in Definition \ref{def:type} and Morse indices of critical points are defined by using local uniformizing charts.
+These two notions are independent of the choice of uniformizing charts.
+Again, we denote by $\CR_k^+ (\bar{f})$ the set of all orientable critical points of $\bar{f}$ of index $k$.